-Variance #1: The triangular shape and narrow width (sandwiched between collector and arterial roadways) of the parent property on Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the original subdivision design and resulted in significant topographic constraint between the site (Lot 13) and Hwy 26.
-As a result, the lot has a rear lot line adjacent to Hwy 26 and a front lot line adjacent to Metolius Avenue, resulting in a through-lot, as defined in Sandy Development Code.
-The topographic relief between the rear property line and edge of pavement of Hwy 26 is significant (40-50% downslope) and the distance between the two is ±50 feet.
+Variance #2: The triangular shape and narrow width (sandwiched between collector and arterial roadways) of the parent property on SE Vista Loop Drive (collector) and Hwy 26 (arterial) constrained the original subdivision design and resulted in significant topographic constraint between the site (Lot 24) and Hwy 26.
+As a result, the lot has frontage on SE Vista Loop Drive, resulting in a through lot, as defined in the Sandy Development Code.
+The topographic relief between the rear property line and the edge of pavement of Hwy 26 is significant (40-50% downslope) and the distance between the two is ±50 feet.
 As a result, it is impractical for individual property owners to maintain the steep highway right-of-way area adjacent to their rear-yard fence and instead, the Timber Grove HOA is planned to provide maintenance in this area.
-Additionally, two pedestrian paths and access points will provide access from the interior of the subdivision to the sidewalk along Hwy 26.
-For these reasons, the need for individual gates in rear-yard fences is negated and a variance to the standard is required.
-As described in (A) above, these constraints were not of the applicant's making and are circumstances of which the applicant has no control over other than to obtain a variance.
+Additionally, pedestrian paths and access points will provide access from the interior of the subdivision to the sidewalk along Hwy 26.
+For these reasons, the need for individual gates in rear-yard fences is negated and a variance to the standard is appropriate.
+As described in (A) above, these constraints were not of the applicant's making and are circumstances of which the applicant has no control other than to obtain a variance.